Imaginative Kitchen Intrigue

-Ipswich is scheduled for release in Summer 2017.
+Ipswich is scheduled for release in Fall 2017.

 The Northern Vampire Saga

 Sheila Marshall and Scott Stenwick’s Northern Vampire Saga is steeped in the mystery of Minnesota’s North Woods and the North Shore of Lake Superior.
-Vampires and other paranormal creatures stalk the Northland, preying upon the unwitting, and only an unlikely team of investigators can stand in their way.
+Vampires and other paranormal creatures stalk the Northland, preying upon the unwitting, and only an unlikely team of investigators can stop them.

 Written in Blood, by Sheila Marshall and Scott Stenwick

 David Killian is an ancient vampire with the power to write the fate of the Northland in his own blood.
 When he writes the ideal lover and companion into life, he summons artist Kristie Slay from Chicago to Castle Danger on the North Shore of Lake Superior.

 David hungers for the promise of their joining, the final seal of his power over Castle Danger.
 Kristie is drawn by the town’s mystery, and the surprise of a new love springing from her past.

 But Kristie carries with her a hidden secret that may lead to both their undoing.

 Written in Blood is scheduled for release in Fall 2017.